-A person accused under Penal Code 32310 can challenge the accusation by raising a legal defense.
+If you are accused under Penal Code 32310, you can challenge the accusation by raising a legal defense.
 A good defense can often get a charge reduced or even dismissed.
-Please note, though, that it is critical for an accused to hire an attorney for the best defense.
+Please note, though, that it is critical to hire an attorney for the best defense.

 Three common defenses to PC 32310 accusations are: